 - Always make sure that the door of your refrigerator is closed properly.

 - Defrost your fridge periodically.
 Otherwise frost and ice will built up on the walls.
 This lowers the cooling effect and your fridge will need to use more energy.
-Why not empty out and defrost your fridge the next time you go on holiday?
+Why not empty out and defrost your fridge or freezer the next time you go on holiday?
 You’ll lower your electric bill and your fridge will work more efficiently.

 Tip: Fridge Organization is one way to keep food fresh.
 But did you know that there are foods that never expire?